 Reejig Blog

-Itai Asseo and Siobhan Savage on Agentic AI and the Real Work of Scaling AI Transformation
+Itai Asseo and Siobhan Savage on agentic AI and scaling AI transformation

 Written by Reejig | Nov 20, 2025 7:31:18 AM

-In a recent Reejig webinar, Siobhan Savage (CEO, Reejig) sat down with Itai Asseo (Head of Incubation & Brand Strategy Research at Salesforce) for a future-facing discussion on what it really takes to re-engineer work in the age of AI.
+In a recent Reejig webinar, Siobhan Savage (CEO, Reejig) sat down with Itai Asseo (Head of Incubation and Brand Strategy Research at Salesforce).
+They discussed what it really takes to re-engineer work in the AI era.

-At the heart of their conversation was the concept of Agentic AI, the next evolution beyond predictive and generative systems.
-But the focus wasn’t just on technology.
-It was on the operational, cultural, and structural shifts that global enterprises must make to scale AI responsibly and drive measurable impact.
+At the heart of their conversation was Agentic AI.
+This is the next evolution beyond predictive and generative systems.
+The focus was not just on technology.
+It was on the operational, cultural, and structural shifts that global enterprises must make.
+They must scale AI responsibly and deliver measurable impact.

-Here are five takeaways from their discussion, offering practical insights for leaders building intelligent systems and preparing their people for the future of work.
+Here are five takeaways from their discussion.
+Practical insights for leaders building intelligent systems and preparing their people for AI-powered work.

 1. AI adoption is moving from pilots to scale

-According to Itai, 2023 was a year of experimentation: proofs of concept, pilots, and early agent deployments.
-But in 2024, leading organizations are moving beyond trials and scaling what works across the enterprise.
+According to Itai, 2023 was a year of experimentation.
+Proofs of concept, pilots, and early agent deployments.
+In 2024, leading organizations moved beyond trials.
+They scaled what works across the enterprise.

-That shift requires more than deploying tools.
-It demands clarity around workflows, outcomes, and how people engage with these new systems at scale.
+That shift requires more than deploying technology.
+It demands clarity around workflows, outcomes, and how people engage with new systems at scale.

-Salesforce’s own platform, Agent Force, is one example of how AI is evolving into something more proactive and embedded.
-Itai explained that AI has moved from merely generating content to taking context-aware actions within workflows.
+Salesforce's own system, Agent Force, is one example.
+AI is evolving into something more proactive and embedded.
+Itai explained that AI has moved from generating content to taking context-aware actions within workflows.

-He described these agents as always-on, ambient systems, designed to support people in real time, whether in knowledge work or frontline environments.
+He described these agents as always-on, ambient systems.
+They support people in real time.
+Whether in knowledge work or frontline environments.

 3. Rethinking work starts with visibility

-Both speakers emphasized that real transformation starts with understanding the actual work being done.
-That means breaking it down at the task level, not relying on legacy job structures or titles.
+Both speakers emphasized that real transformation starts with understanding actual work.
+That means breaking it down at the task level.
+Not relying on legacy job structures or titles.

-Itai shared Salesforce’s experience with UCSF Health, where AI was trained using a “learning engine” to capture expert knowledge embedded in day-to-day interactions.
-Siobhan echoed this with examples from Reejig’s own clients, who are using task-level data to redesign work and unlock capacity.
+Itai shared Salesforce's experience with UCSF Health.
+AI was trained using a "learning engine" to capture expert knowledge embedded in daily interactions.
+Siobhan echoed this with examples from Reejig's own clients.
+They use task-level data to redesign work and recover capacity.

-4. Culture and data are the real enablers
+4. Culture and data are the real differentiators

-While technology plays a key role, both Itai and Siobhan emphasized that strong data hygiene and a culture of experimentation and behavior change are the biggest differentiators in successful AI adoption.
+Technology plays a key role.
+But both Itai and Siobhan emphasized that strong data hygiene and a culture of experimentation are the biggest differentiators.
+These determine successful AI adoption.

 5. AI should make work more human

-Both Itai and Siobhan emphasized that the goal of agentic AI isn’t to displace people—it’s to free them from repetitive tasks and enable deeper focus on creative, strategic, and human-centered work.
+Both Itai and Siobhan emphasized that the goal of agentic AI is not to displace people.
+It is to free them from repetitive tasks.
+It allows deeper focus on creative, strategic, and human-centered work.

-They also discussed the importance of evolving workforce models to reflect a blend of human and digital contributors, clarifying roles, skillsets, and task ownership in ways that drive both productivity and employee satisfaction.
+They also discussed evolving workforce models.
+These models reflect a blend of human and digital contributors.
+They clarify roles, skill sets, and task ownership.
+This is the Agent + Human Operating Model in practice.
+It drives both productivity and employee satisfaction.

 Final thought

-This conversation underscored a powerful idea: AI transformation is ultimately about work transformation.
-Technology may be the enabler, but the real opportunity lies in how we redesign, measure, and experience work itself.
+This conversation underscored a powerful idea.
+AI transformation is ultimately work transformation.
+Technology may play a role.
+The real opportunity sits in how we redesign, measure, and experience work itself.